Station House Opera

 Station House Opera is a British performance art and theatre company.
 It was founded in 1980 by Julian Maynard Smith, who is still artistic director.
-Station House Opera had a long working relationship with Stichting Mickery Workshop in Amsterdam, Netherlands.

 History

 Julian Maynard Smith (son of the evolutionary geneticist John Maynard Smith) and Miranda Payne founded the company in 1980, and Maynard Smith remains its artistic director.
 Maynard studied fine and performing arts in the 1970s and works as an actor, writer, performer and director.
 The company has worked with artists and others from many different fields.
 The work varies enormously in scale, appearance and location and uses spectacle to explore the intimate relationship between people and the environment they inhabit.
-Described as "Brilliant...one of Britain's most inventive experimental theatre companies" and "unlike anything you've ever seen before", the company has created spectacular projects in a variety of locations all over the world, from New York's Brooklyn Bridge Anchorage to Dresden's historic Frauenkirche and Salisbury Cathedral.
+Described as "Brilliant...one of Britain's most inventive experimental theatre companies" and "unlike anything you've ever seen before", the company has created projects in a locations all over the world, from New York's Brooklyn Bridge Anchorage to Dresden's historic Frauenkirche and Salisbury Cathedral.
 More recently the work has been uniquely created for more intimate spaces in Europe, Asia and South America.
 Based in London, it is managed by Artsadmin.
+Station House Opera had a long working relationship with Stichting Mickery Workshop in Amsterdam, Netherlands.